Who Decides the Visitation Arrangement?

 Having a family law attorney on your side means you have someone to share your concerns with and take legal recourse if necessary.

-How Our Team Can Help You Navigate Your Case
+How Our Houston Visitation Lawyers Can Help You Navigate Your Case

 If you are unsure about your rights and options regarding a visitation schedule for your family following a divorce, you should seek professional guidance in order to protect your interests.
 At Diggs & Sadler, we offer aggressive and effective representation and will work diligently to protect your relationship with your child.